8Ten10/Recompile-vmmon-kernel-module-on-boot-with-systemd-/README.md

 sudo systemctl start vmware.service sudo systemctl start vmware-usbarbitrator
 ```
-I did not try but there are many other ways to get this issue fixed.
+I did not give it a try but there may be other ways to get this issue fixed.

-The first option would be to add the line `ibt=off` to your kernel command line.
+One would be to add the line `ibt=off` to your kernel command line.

 The other option would be to load the modules at boot with `modules-load.d`